chromaui/learnstorybook.com/content/intro-to-storybook/angular/en/screen.md

 ## Supplying context with decorators

-The good news is that it is easy to supply the `Store` to the `PureInboxScreenComponent` in a story!
+The good news is that it is easy to supply the `Store` to the `PureInboxScreen` component in a story!
 We can just import our `Store` in a decorator:

 ```diff:title=src/app/components/pure-inbox-screen.stories.ts
 import { moduleMetadata, Meta, Story } from '@storybook/angular';